enarx-archive/rfcs/default-enarx-trust-process.md

 and the loading of the Enarx runtime image into that instance.

-Note that the **Enarx host agent**, which is considered as a single component in this document for the purposes of trust domain discusions, can be further decomposed into the following components:
+Note that the **Enarx host agent**, which is considered as a single component in this document for the purposes of trust domain discussions, can be further decomposed into the following components:
  - Keep manager
    - one per host (future trust models might allow more than one per host)